Compare

 A few notes on reading this table:

-- Front bundles all AI features into Premier (Enterprise) plan with custom pricing — that's the cleanest comparison if your team is large enough to justify it.
-The Growth + add-ons math above is the honest anchor for a 5-person team. source
+- Front bundles Copilot, Smart QA, and Smart CSAT into the Enterprise ($105/seat) plan.
+Autopilot stays a separate usage add-on even on Enterprise. source If your team is large enough to justify Enterprise, that's the cleaner internal comparison; the Professional + add-ons math above is the honest anchor for a 5-person team.

-- Front Starter ($19/seat annual) caps at 10 users and skips most automation, integrations, and SLA features — most teams at the comparison's ICP stage have outgrown it. source
+- Front Starter ($25/seat annual) caps at 10 seats and a single channel type (email or chat or SMS), so it can't carry an omnichannel + AI comparison.
+Most teams at the comparison's ICP stage have outgrown it. source

 Price is the proof point, not the pitch.
 The real question is whether you want one object graph or four line items synced together.